CrypticMessenger/CrypticMessenger/README.md

 # :wave: Hey There !!
 I am <a href = "https://crypticmessenger.github.io/">Ankit .</a>
 - :mortar_board: I am currently a Computer Science and engineering sophomore at IIT Ropar.
-- :seedling: I am interested in Data Analytics and Web Development.
+- :seedling: I am interested in Computer Vision, AR/VR and Web Development.
 - :eyes: I am currently learning to make websites more interactive.
 - :computer: I am proficient in Python, C and C++.
 - :sparkles: Looking forward to collaborate.